Deploying SCONE LAS

 Configuration Options

-You can learn about the configuration options by executing:
+You can learn about the configuration options by executing the following:

 helm install las sconeapps/las --dry-run